 Easter brunch is a much-hallowed tradition to some; it is the feast that rewards those faithful through Lent.
-Or those who just really like to brunch, and love any occasion to truly make it over-the-top, and spectacular – the way brunch should be.
-This year, there are no shortages of brunch spots for Easter, whether you want to go the white-cloth, all-you-can-eat, or casual route.
+Or those who just really like to brunch, and love any occasion to truly make it over-the-top, and spectacular — the way brunch should be.
+There are no shortages of brunch spots for Easter in Columbus, whether you want to go the white-cloth, all-you-can-eat, or casual route.

 Bistro 2110 at The Blackwell

 In the years since Bistro 2110 opened their doors on the campus of The Ohio State University, they have continued to offer students, their families, and visitors to the city a taste of true urban elegance.
 On Easter, that trend endures with their Easter Brunch, a lavish affair featuring Chef-attended carving and action stations for traditional favorites like smoked turkey, seasonal entrees, and house-made desserts.
 Reservations are required, and children under 5 eat free.

 The Boat House at Confluence Park

 A hidden gem, The Boat House overlooks the point where the Olentangy and Scioto Rivers meet, and provides one of the most spectacular waterfront views in the city.
 You too can enjoy the view during their Easter Sunday Champagne Buffet.
 Enjoy a mix of traditional holiday dishes and seafood, plus mimosas, a Bloody Mary bar and a possible visit by the Easter bunny.